Processing State and Scaling

 - The node is not accepting new jobs and no jobs are running.

 A node always starts in the ACCEPTING state.
-If you need to perform maintenance on a node, or if you want the node to leave the cluster in a clean way for other reasons, the cluster administrator can issue the stop command:
+If you need to perform maintenance on a node, or if you want the node to leave the cluster in a clean state for other reasons, the system administrator can issue the node stop command:

 - You can scale down the cluster by stopping the processing on some nodes.